904 South Main Street

 The house was built between 1886 & 1888 by John Poe.
 In the 1930’s-40’s the house was converted to a rooming house.
 Some time after the war the house returned to a single family residence.

-As with everything, each owner changed the house.
-Some wanting to modernize it; removing picture molding, painting over stencils, hang heavy grass wallpaper in the kitchen and dining room.
+Each owner changed the house to suit their needs and style.
+Some owners modernized it; removing picture molding, painting over stencils, hang heavy grass wallpaper in the kitchen and dining room.
 Additional bathrooms where added.
-Some wanted bold colors and painted the walls such a dark color purple the the violet ceiling looked white.
-It was not till we got two coats of off-white paint on the walls that we could even tell the ceiling was violet, not white.
-The one thing many of the owners did not do was maintenance.
+Other owners wanted bold colors and painted the walls such a dark color purple the that the violet ceiling looked white.
+It was not till we got two coats of off-white paint on the walls that we could even tell the ceiling was not white, but rather violet.
+The one important thing many of the owners did not do was home maintenance.

-In the mid 1980’s when this house was purchased the bones where there, not much else.
-But the bones are impressive.
-The brick walls are all, including interior subdividing walls, 3 courses of brick thick over stone sitting on bedrock.
+In the mid 1980’s when this house was purchased the bones where there but not much else.
+Still the bones were impressive.
+The brick walls, including interior subdividing walls, are all 3 courses of brick thick over stone sitting on bedrock.

 Going Back to the Gilded Era